pvcraven/arcade_book/source/chapters/11_loops_and_random_numbers/loops_and_random_numbers.rst

     8
     9

-A program does not need to name the variable i, it could be named something else.
-For example a programmer might use lineNumber if she was processing a text file.
+A program does not need to name the variable ``i``, it could be named something else.
+For example a programmer might use ``line_number`` if she was processing a text file.

 If a programmer wants to go from 1 to 10 instead of 0 to 9, there are a couple